freedomwqs/polymarket-CT-bot/README.md

     ```
 7. ⚠ Choose reasonable location for the bot(Many users faced this problem, read this carefully before setting up the bot):

-   For users facing IP address-related access issues with Polymarket due to geographic restrictions, I recommend using [tradingvps.io](https://app.tradingvps.io/link.php?id=11) with the Germany location.
+   For users facing IP address-related access issues with Polymarket due to geographic restrictions, I recommend using [tradingvps.io](https://app.tradingvps.io/link.php?id=11) with the Netherlands location.
 This VPS service offers ultra-low latency and is physically close to Polymarket’s servers, ensuring faster response times and a smoother trading experience.
 It is specifically optimized for traders and easy to set up, making it an excellent choice for both beginners and experienced users looking to avoid IP-based blocks.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
 And if you are interested in this project, please consider giving it a star✨.